The strength of personal and romantic relationships is truly put to the test in recovery from alcohol or drug abuse.

 The truth is, juggling addiction and relationships is a truth many loved ones must face.
 If you have cause to suspect a substance abuse problem, you should confront your partner without judgment or a tone of confrontation.
 This will give them an opportunity to come clean before submitting to professional treatment.

 We’re here to help you talk to your significant other about achieving lasting sobriety.
-For more information, call 877-389-0500 or contact us here to learn more about our programs.
+If you would like more information, please call 877-389-0500 or contact us here to learn more about our programs.